ioccc-src/winner/1992/westley/README.md

 	./whereami lat long

-## Judges' comments

 Where lat and long correspond to your latitude and longitude.

+NOTE: you must have a terminal that wraps at 80 columns (!) in order for this to show correctly!

+## Try:

+	./whereami 47 -122	(- means west of meridian)
+	./whereami 47 122

+## Judges' comments:

 To find the approximate place where this entry was judged, type:

 	./whereami 37 -122	(- means west of meridian)

 ## Author's comments

     Run the program with your latitude & longitude as integer